juanjq/LST-camera_validation/README.md

 5. Once we have this, we open the notebook `main.ipynb`, and complete the requiered parameters,
     - `data_type`, `='l0'` if we want to analyse the l0 or ipr runs (pixel analysis), and `='l1'` for the l0 data (cluster analysis)
     - `data_path`, the full directory name where we have the rate scans data (without final '/'), for example ,`'/data/cta/users-ifae/summer_students/jjimenezq'`
+    - Other configuration is explained in the notebook, but is not necessary to change

+6. Run all the notebook.
+Plots will be generated in a folder called `output` in same directory

 ---
 # Dark pedestal & pedestal with background